 He Li (M.A.R. religion & visual arts ’19)

-Wonhee Lim (M.Div ’19)
+Wonhee Lim (M.Div. ’19)

-Allison Merrill (M.A.R. religion & music ’19) writes, “I am delighted to be a part of YDS and the ISM and look forward to my studies in the religion and the arts/music concentration.
+Allison McClain-Merrill (M.A.R. religion & music ’19) writes, “I am delighted to be a part of YDS and the ISM and look forward to my studies in the religion and the arts/music concentration.
 Singing was my gateway to broader musical study, leading to interests in choral studies, music history, music education, and church music.
 The interdisciplinary study approach resonates with me in light of all these connected interests.
 My husband and I come from Jacksonville, Florida as graduates of Jacksonville University.
 We are so thankful to be a part of the ISM community!”

-Ashley Mulcahy (M.M. voice ’19) is a mezzo-soprano earning her MM in voice as part of the Voxtet.
-Ashley is particularly interested in seventeenth and eighteenth-century repertoire and spent the last two years in Chicago studying with early music specialist Ellen Hargis.
+Ashley Mulcahy (M.M. voice ’19) is a mezzo-soprano earning her M.M. in voice as part of the Voxtet.
+Ashley is particularly interested in seventeenth- and eighteenth-century repertoire and spent the last two years in Chicago studying with early music specialist Ellen Hargis.
 In Chicago she was a frequent chorister with groups such as The Newberry Consort, Music of the Baroque, and Church of the Ascension.
 She was also a Young Artist at the 2017 Boston Early Music Festival.
-Prior to moving to Chicago, Ashley earned undergraduate degrees in Vocal Performance and Italian from The University of Michigan where she studied with Carmen Pelton.
+Prior to moving to Chicago, Ashley earned undergraduate degrees in vocal performance and Italian from the University of Michigan, where she studied with Carmen Pelton.

 Jacob Reed (M.M. organ ’19) was born in Oxford, England, and raised in Chapel Hill, North Carolina.
 He recently became the first student ever to receive a simultaneous B.A./M.A. in music theory and history from Yale University (double-major in mathematics), studying harpsichord with Arthur Haas and organ with Thomas Murray.
 The 2017–18 organ scholar at Grace Church in Manhattan, he has given recitals across the United States, Europe, and Canada.
 Jacob has also performed frequently as a soloist, accompanist, and chamber musician on piano, harpsichord, and viola da gamba.
 Since matriculating at Yale, he has been a member of the Yale Temperament Viol Consort, instrumentalist and vocalist for the Yale Collegium Musicum, and harpsichordist for the Yale Baroque Opera Project.